gnolang/blog/posts/2025-04-29_why-gno/README.md

    experience, Co-founder of 3 companies (1 acquired by IBM), author of 34 patents, author of the Yaegi Go interpreter.

- * Alexis Colin - Senior Frontend Engineer
+ * Alexis Colin - Senior Frontend Engineer with 10+ years of experience building user-focused interfaces and exploring modern tech stacks.
+Driven to push forward efficient UX in the blockchain space through clean code and technical precision.
+Currently working on gnoweb.

 #### Gno Studio Team